Back to Resources

 • Workato for enterprise security and complex integrations

-Zapier, n8n, or any other automation tool will run the tasks you describe, but none of them decide which path's right when exceptions appear.
-For example, your discount automation breaks when a VIP customer orders during a flash sale.
-Should the VIP discount apply or the flash sale price?
-That's where Logic comes in.
+Zapier, n8n, and the other platforms on this list run the tasks you describe, but none of them decide which path is right when exceptions appear.
+Your discount automation breaks when a VIP customer orders during a flash sale.
+Should the VIP discount apply or the flash-sale price?
+A new product listing looks legitimate but violates a subtle clause in your 24-page moderation policy.
+A purchase order automation challenge appears when line items scatter across four pages in a format your system hasn't seen before.
+These judgment calls require reasoning, not routing.

 Integration takes one step: add a Webhook action in your current tool that calls the Logic API.
-From there, the routing happens automatically.
-Zapier can route tickets, n8n can write to your database, or Workato can trigger the next step.
-Each pulls decisions from the same, always-current source, which means you cut out conflicting rules, reduce manual checks, and keep control where it belongs: with the people who know the process best.
+From there, routing happens automatically.
+Zapier routes tickets, n8n writes to your database, or Workato triggers the next step.
+Each pulls decisions from the same, always-current source, which eliminates conflicting rules and manual exception handling.

 Ready to automate your operations?